syc209/datasciencecoursera/README.md

 * Only  the mean and standard deviation for each measurement are extracted.
 * A second, independent tidy data set "dataset2" is created with the average of each variable for each activity and each subject.

+If you've a Samsung data available in the current directory, just run:

+source('./run_analysis.R')
+run.analysis()